twigphp/Twig/doc/intro.rst

     extension=twig.so

 And from now on, Twig will automatically compile your templates to take advantage of the C extension.
+Note that this extension does not replace the PHP code but only provides an optimized version of the ``Twig_Template::getAttribute()`` method.

 .. tip::